-23 Special Events
+22 Special Events

-- 1) Provide a system for people to call in and request a sign language interpreter within five days of service.
-Provide assistive listening devices and a T-coil or neck loop system.
+- Provide a system for people to call in and request a sign language interpreter within five days of service.
+Provide assistive listening devices and neckloops.
 Post signage indicating devices and systems are available for special events.
-Provide large print of any handouts or waivers being provided. - 2) Provide information on how people can contact the park for accommodations for special events, and release event announcements in a variety of accessible methods (e.g., large-print flyers, electronic accessible PDFs, etc.) - 3) Develop and distribute a standard operating procedure on how to post accessibility information and how to request accommodations on event announcements.
+Provide large print of any handouts or waivers being provided. - 2) Provide information on how people can contact the park for accommodations for special events, and release event announcements in a variety of accessible methods (e.g., large-print flyers, electronic accessible PDF files, etc.) - 3) Develop and distribute a standard operating procedure on how to post accessibility information and how to request accommodations on event announcements.